prism/PrismRefracted/CONTRIBUTING.md

   2. Be prepared to make a commit to the WIKI with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
   3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
   4. The Pull Request can be merged in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
-  5. Every pull request **must** refer to a ticket in our bug tracker.
-  6. Please try to keep your code clean, and try to follow the formatting Prism uses already.
-You should check CHECKSTYLE and PMD.
-Codacy checks are enforced.
+  5. Please try to keep your code clean, and try to follow the formatting Prism uses already.

 #### Our Branch Management Process